d4le/every-happy-yelper/README.md

 # The batch processing
 I ran the first batch of cleaning, lemmatizing and modeling overnight on the reviews on my trusty 2015 MacBook Air expecting to find the process finished like my initial LDA model when I ran it on the entire body of reviews.
 I woke to find 8 restaurants had been processed, a few thousand reviews in total.
 With such slow progress I experimented with pooling on the NLTK lemmatizer, it did seem to be a few seconds faster.
 But this was going to take a month on the MacBook Air.

  <p>AWS to the rescue.
 Time was already running short, I quickly benchmarked several variants of AWS machines, the t2.large's did as well on my test as bigger instances that cost twice as much.
 But choosing the t2.larges was a rookie mistake.
-I didn't know it at the time, but the t2s are "Burstable Performance" instances whose computational power rapidly gets spent in continuous processing tasks of NLP.
+I didn't know it at the time, but the t2s are "Burstable Performance" instances whose allotted computational power rapidly gets spent in the first 5-10 minutes of processing tasks for NLP and hobble along thereafter.
 My benchmark of 100 reviews per 300 seconds standard turned into 900 seconds on the t2s under full load!
-My overnight run on 8 instances was a bust as well.
+My overnight run on 8 aws instances was a bust as well.

 <p>I went back to the old benchmarks and found that the m4.2xlarge preformed best for the buck, now excluding the t2s.
 Time was running really short on the project's deadline now.
 Far too short to even devise a queue system and brush up my Spark or Mr. Job.
 I did the only mathematical thing I could think of: I divided the tasks across the instances by taking the restaurant name mod 20, letting each instance numbered 0-19 take the restaurants whose name matched mod 20 its assigned number.
 Late at night, well past bedtime, the instances ran under my watchful eye.
 The pandas' dataframes and Gensim models were pickled restaurant by restaurant and sync'd via S3 command line tools on each instance.
 I could have gone to sleep, but I had no script to shut down each instance when it was done.
 The fear of over-sleeping for 12 hours and waking to a huge bill keep me awake.
 In total it took about 6 hours, 100+ ecu hours, less than $200<p>
 <img src="images/aws.png">